 B Des in Leather Design aims to create design professionals for fashion leather products, luxury goods and national and international business sectors.
 Popular topics covered in the degree program include Material Studies – Leather & Non-Leather, Design & Fashion Studies, Luxury Product Design & Marketing, Apparel Production & Ergonomics, Apparel Design Studio, Craft Cluster Initiatives and Drawing & Digital Design.
 Specialised Leather Designing courses like Product Design Studio and Footwear Design Studio impart the required knowledge, skills, creative exploration and practices that lead to focussed career pathways.

-Through pursuing a B Des in Accessory Design, you get the opportunity to work across myriad platforms spanning across jewellery, personal accessories, crafts, work gears and soft goods.
-Moreover, you get to understand design as a process, material and medium to synthesize outcomes to address the contemporary needs.
+Through pursuing a B Des in Accessory Design, you get the opportunity to work across myriad platforms spanning jewellery, personal accessories, crafts, work gears and soft goods.
+Moreover, you get to understand design as a process, material and medium to synthesize outcomes to address contemporary needs.
 When studying accessories, it is important to balance the latest chic trend and indigenous traditional techniques.
 Moreover, you have the chance to develop your accessory design collection while still being relevant to the market challenges.
-To delve deeper into the B Des course and master specific skills, students can choose from specialisation like Jewellery Design, Fashion Products & Work Gear and Decor & Design.
+To delve deeper into the B Des course and master specific skills, students can choose from specialisations like Jewellery Design, Fashion Products & Work Gear and Decor & Design.

 Also Read: Jewellery Making Courses

 In the ever-expanding world of fashion, B Des in Fashion Communication is emerging as an increasingly exciting and essential pathway to opportunities in the fashion and lifestyle industry.
 In order to develop a significant brand identity, communication plays a vital role to maximise impact and visibility.
-Thus, Fashion Communication has made it easier for brands to communicate their product, strategy and the overall brand identity.
+Thus, Fashion Communication has made it easier for brands to communicate their product, strategy and overall brand identity.
 Major topics covered in this cohesive B Des course include Graphic Design, Visual Merchandising, Fashion Creatives, Advertising Space Design, Fashion Photography, Fashion Journalism, Fashion Thinking & Styling, Interactive Design and New Media Design.
 In addition to these majors, students can pick up skilled fields like Visual Communication and Fashion Media.

 Product Design courses deal with the relationship between products, systems and those who use them.
-B Des in Product Design at universities abroad inculcate user-centric approach and processes to develop innovative ideas.
+B Des in Product Design at universities abroad inculcate a user-centric approach and processes to develop innovative ideas.
 The two major aspects of Product Design include the Principles of Design and Visual Design.
-Also, these programs assimilates inputs in diverse domains such as cognitive ergonomics, human factors, advanced CAD, design management, form studies, etc. Besides this, students are actively encouraged to participate in collaborative projects with social sector, government, industrial houses and MNCs design projects.
+Also, these programs assimilate inputs in diverse domains such as cognitive ergonomics, human factors, advanced CAD, design management, form studies, etc. Besides this, students are actively encouraged to participate in collaborative projects with the social sector, government, industrial houses and MNCs design projects.